el-tocino/localcroft/DScustommodel.md

   "$@"
 ```

 Two things to keep in mind here are batch_size and n_hidden.
 Batch_size is basically scaling how much of the data to load per training step.
 I have an 8gb gpu, and on my dataset this worked.
 On yours it might be bigger or smaller.
 More data is usually smaller.
 Try and keep n_hidden even.
-The larger you can scale n_hidden, the better your model may be.
-Try powers of 2 type numbers (256, 512,1024, etc).
-Higher can be better.
+The larger you can scale n_hidden, the better your model may be, but the slower it will train.
+I try powers of 2 type numbers (256, 512,1024, etc).
 If you don't keep batch_size even, you may experience a tiresome warning on inference later.
 The early stop parameters are there to help prevent overfitting.
 I'd recommend keeping them on for any small training set.
 The learning rate, dropout rate, stddev bits you can use if need be, review after first model completes.

 #### Runaway with me...
 After all of that...start a screen session and run your script.
 In another screen session, set up tensorboard on the output directory.
 Switch back to your training script and see what error it's popped up.
 It's fairly good about indicating what it's working on when it errors, ie, it parses the csv files and will indicate what character it doesn't like in them.
 Fix anything that comes up, and try again.